daixijun/mc-docs.zh-cn/articles/active-directory/develop/tutorial-v2-ios.md

 // Update the below to your client ID you received in the portal.
-The below is for running the demo only let kClientID = "Your_Application_Id_Here" let kGraphEndpoint = "https://microsoftgraph.chinacloudapi.cn/" // the Microsoft Graph endpoint let kAuthority = "https://login.partner.microsoftonline.cn/common" // this authority allows a work or school account in any organization¡¯s Azure AD tenant to sign in
+The below is for running the demo only let kClientID = "Your_Application_Id_Here" let kGraphEndpoint = "https://microsoftgraph.chinacloudapi.cn/" // the Microsoft Graph endpoint let kAuthority = "https://login.partner.microsoftonline.cn/common" // this authority allows a work or school account in any organization's Azure AD tenant to sign in

 let kScopes: [String] = ["https://microsoftgraph.chinacloudapi.cn/user.read"] // request permission to read the profile of the signed-in user